hunt3r/chrishunters.com/content/markdown/projects/2009-08-19-manayunk-com.markdown

 *   Weather
 *   Newsletter Manager

 This client has managed the site since 2006, and I have not been involved with it since it launched.
-Several web designers have done some major damage to it, and it looks pretty bad right now!
+Several web designers have done some major damage to it.